hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/DareSchema.md

 <dd>The encryption algorithm as specified in JWE
 <dt>DigestAlgorithm: String (Optional)
 <dd>Digest Algorithm.
 If specified, tells decoder that the digest algorithm is used to
-construct a signature over the message payload.
+construct a signature over the envelope payload.
 <dt>KeyIdentifier: String (Optional)
-<dd>Master key identifier.
+<dd>Base seed identifier.
 <dt>Salt: Binary (Optional)
 <dd>Salt value used to derrive cryptographic parameters for the content data.
 <dt>Malt: Binary (Optional)